 The MCOs acknowledge, process and issue responses to all grievances and appeals submitted by a member to their assigned MCO.
 The MCO staff logs and tracks all grievances and appeals.
 If a provider has three complaints lodged against him or her, an investigation is initiated.
 KDHE and KDADS have access to this information at any time.
 Participants who are not part of the Kancare program are part of the State's fee-for-service Medicaid program.
 Fee-for-service participants have the right to submit grievances to the State's fiscal agent, KDHE requires the fiscal agent to operate the consumer fee-for-service grievance system consistent with federal regulations.
-The fiscal agent staff logs and tracks all fee-for- service grievances and fee-for-service participants that lodging a complaint and/or grievance is not a pre-requisite or substitute for a Fair Hearing and is a separate activity from a Fair Hearing.
-This information may also be provided by the Waiver Program Manager, or by the Ombudsman's office .
+The fiscal agent staff logs and tracks all fee-for- service grievances and fee-for-service state fair hearings.
+KDHE and KDADS have access to this information at any time.
+The fiscal agent educates fee-for-service participants that lodging a complaint and/or grievance is not a pre-requisite or substitute for a Fair Hearing and is a separate activity from a Fair Hearing.
+This information may also be provided by the Waiver Program Manager, or by the Ombudsman's office.